Water Heater

 Spotted water under your storage tank or dripping from the instant unit?
 Don't panic, don't ignore it.
 The leak source tells you almost exactly what's wrong — and whether you're looking at a small repair or a replacement.

 A leaking water heater is the kind of problem that goes from mild annoyance to full bathroom flood very quickly.
-The good news is that where the water is coming from tells you almost exactly what's gone wrong — and whether you're looking at a 30-minute fix or a unit on its way out.
+The good news is that where the water is coming from tells you almost exactly what's gone wrong — and whether you're looking at a 30-minute leak repair or a unit on its way out.

 Here are the 5 most common leak points, in order of how often we see them in Singapore homes.